zzantares/ProxmoxVE/CONTRIBUTING.md

 What needs to be done?
 ----------------------

-What ever you think will improve this library and also let's wait the people to open issues and then we'll see.
+What ever you think will improve this library and also you could check out the open issues.
+Any help is gladly welcome, thanks for your consideration!